protik77/python3-sensehat/README.md

-# Docker container for Raspberry Pi Sensehat with Python 3!
+# Docker container for Raspberry Pi Sensehat with Python 3! :snake:

-## Note: This project is forked from [bmwshop/sensehat](https://github.com/bmwshop/sensehat).
+:warning: This project is forked from [bmwshop/sensehat](https://github.com/bmwshop/sensehat).

-## Based on :snake: Python `3.4.2` to be exact.
+**Based on Python `3.4.2`.**

 ### Using the docker image: